< All Posts

-At the heart of this challenge is something called the Traveling Salesman Problem—a logistical puzzle that’s been around for centuries but is more relevant than ever in modern delivery services.
+At the heart of this challenge is something called the Traveling Salesman Problem.
+It’s a logistical puzzle that’s been around for centuries but is more relevant than ever in modern delivery services.

-This article breaks down what the Traveling Salesman Problem is, why it’s a headache in last-mile delivery, and how smart routing technology is helping businesses save time and money.
+This article breaks down what the Traveling Salesman Problem and solution are.
+We’ll also look at why it’s a headache in last-mile delivery.
+Finally, we’ll run through how smart routing technology is helping businesses save time and money.

 Let’s dive in.